brightcove/brightcove-player-sdk-ios/README.md

 Preloading videos
 -------------------------------
+**NOTE:** *Preloading videos is no longer recommended, and this functionality may be removed in a future release.*

 The Brightcove Player SDK for iOS provides the ability to preload upcoming videos in a playlist.
 By default, this functionality is disabled because of the large amount of memory preloading may use.
 You can turn on preloading to help ensure futures videos load quickly, however you might want to take into account the amount of memory available on the client's device and speed of their connection.
 If they are not on Wifi, preloading a video may affect the current video's network resources.

 [`BCOVBasicSessionProviderOptions`][options] and [`BCOVBasicSessionLoadingPolicy`][loadingpolicy] provide two factory methods to modify preloading behavior that are described below: